headwinds/clojure-shed/README.md

 ## Credit

-I wanted to learn how to put together a clojure project so I basically dismantled [yogthos memory-lane](https://github.com/yogthos/memory-hole) to build this project.
+I wanted to learn how to put together a Clojure & Clojurescript project so I basically started by dismantling [yogthos memory-lane](https://github.com/yogthos/memory-hole) to build this project.

 ## Resources